linz/argo-tasks/src/commands/archive-setup/README.md

 # archive-setup

-Verify the source needed to be archived and output the bucket name to be used for the archive
+Verify the if the source path car be archived and output the archive location to use

 ## Usage